 - Discovery Island Drummers

 The boats move around the entirety of Discovery River randomly throughout the day, keeping their appearances a magical surprise!
-While there are no precise times that you can expect them, we estimate that the boats cruise along the river about once an hour — and they don't go by all at once, either.
+While there are no precise times that you can expect them, we estimate that the boats cruise along the river about once an hour — and they don't go by all at once either.
 They pass by quickly, so have your cameras ready!
 You know one is coming because you'll hear the music blasting from the boat (we often heard them before we saw them).
 So if you hear a change of tunes, move toward the water's edge.

-The other spot was the bridge between Expedition Everest and the Finding Nemo - The Musical theater.
-This seemed to be the starting and ending point for the boats.
+The other spot is the bridge between Expedition Everest and the Finding Nemo - The Musical theater.
+This seems to be the starting and ending point for the boats.
 We would sometimes see one boat going out to begin its trip around Discovery Island, while another was returning from its voyage and they'd cross paths.
 It's a bit harder to see them because the bridge is higher up, but you can see them for a longer period of time as they come down the river at its longest point.
 If you want to get closer, you are allowed to enter the seating area for Rivers of Light: We Are One (which has permanently ended) and get closer to the waterline.

 During a repeat visit, we got breakfast near Flame Tree Barbecue, and the outdoor patio ended up being a hidden gem to watch the character boats.
 We were the only ones there, so it felt like a private viewing area just for us.
 (But during peak dining times, there will be more people around.)